mila-iqia/DeepDrummer/blog_post/blog_post.md

 ![DeepDrummer generator sequence grid](images/deepdrummer-16-step-pattern.png)
 </div>

 We choose a very basic generator that does not have any trainable parameters, and constitutes a source of patterns that has few priors on musical structure.
-We selected drum sounds from a wide variety of one-shot samples without categorizing into predefined roles as *kick*, *snare*, *hi-hat*, and so on.
+We selected drum sounds from a wide variety of one-shot samples without categorizing them into predefined roles as *kick*, *snare*, *hi-hat*, and so on.

 Combined together, the feedback from the critic can serve as a powerful filter for the output of the generator.
+DeepDrummer can perform hill climing on drum patterns in order to please the critic (which serves as proxy for the user).
 As a result, the interface will present only the most relevant drum loops to the user for rating.

 <div style="width:150px;margin-left:50px;">